sonus21/JsonPath/README.md

 the above mapping spec will produce a new field - "needSTD" : true in the target document.

+The latest release (19th September 2022) also supports wildcard array's in JsonPath Source Mappings and Target Mappings.
+However only a single WildCard Array specification is allowed in the Target Mapping whereas the Source mapping can contain multiple wild cards.

-For more details refer [[testcase](https://github.com/KumarJayanti/JsonPath/blob/feature/transformation-api/json-path/src/test/java/com/jayway/jsonpath/TransformationAdvancedTest.java)].
+For more details on all these refer [[testcase](https://github.com/KumarJayanti/JsonPath/blob/feature/transformation-api/json-path/src/test/java/com/jayway/jsonpath/TransformationAdvancedTest.java)].

 ##### Supported Set of Operators for Transformations and Extending the supported Operators
 A limited set of Binary and Unary operators are currently supported by the Transformation Spec and Provider.